 "Amy changed overnight after she met Blake," Nick Godwyn, her first manager, told the paper.
 "She just sounded completely different.
 Her personality became more distant.
 And it seemed to me like that was down to the drugs.
 When I met her she smoked weed but she thought the people who took class-A drugs were stupid.
 She used to laugh at them."

 At least she still had her innate talent.
 The hope that the magic could be recaptured and she would get clean once and for all before it was too late kept the Amy Winehouse machine humming.
-But on the other end of the spectrum, a world that had watched Britney Spears shave her own head and Lindsay Lohan squander her early talent in a haze of antics that rendered her uninsurable also waited for what felt like the inevitable.
-And enough music icons before her, from Edith Piaf and Billie Holiday to Janis Joplin, Jimi Hendrix and Elvis Presley had succumbed to their demons to make a comeback sound improbable.
+But on the other end of the spectrum, a world that had watched Britney Spears shave her own head and Lindsay Lohan squander her considerable acting talent and end up uninsurable also waited for what felt like the inevitable.
+And enough music icons before her, from Edith Piaf and Billie Holiday to Janis Joplin, Jimi Hendrix and Elvis Presley, had succumbed to their demons to make a comeback sound improbable.

 Moreover, the platinum-selling artist became a curiosity, a fish in a bowl in her native London, gawked at wherever she went and inevitably reluctant to go outside.